jeff5/inside-jython/source/import.rst

 #.
 Check for the module (by its fully-qualified name) in ``sys.modules``.
 #.
 Try to load the module via ``find_module``
-   or find it as an attribute of a parent module via its ``impAttr`` method.
+   or find it as an attribute of the parent module via its ``impAttr`` method.
 #.
 Try to load the module as a Java package.

-The first that succeeds here gives us our result
+The first that succeeds here gives us our result.
-(so if ``exceptions`` had already been imported into the Python interpreter, we would stop at the first).
+``exceptions`` has not already been imported into the Python interpreter, so it doea not appear in ``sys.modules``.
 In our case, ``exceptions`` has no parent, and ``find_module`` will succeed.

-``find_module`` also contains some important logic:
+``find_module`` also contains some import logic we will visit often:

 #.
 Offer the fully qualified name to each importer on ``sys.meta_path``.
 #.
 Attempt to load the module as a built-in (a Java class).